3.3 KiB

 Next steps

-to create reproducible shell environments with a declarative configuration file. - Garbage Collection – free up storage used by the programs made available through Nix
+• Garbage Collection free up storage used by the programs made available through Nix